Iris Hinh, 2021 Winner, outside the U.S. Department of Education

 Rachel King, 2018 winner, with her student.

 The Scholarship Committee was formed in 2016 by SHS board members Richard Gerstman and Al Berr, joined soon after by Liza Loop.
 With the support of the board of directors, the Straus Scholarship was formed with the intention to provide a single $5,000 scholarship on behalf of a worthy graduate student in the field of public service for their continued education at three partner universities, American, Tufts, and Columbia.
-As a result of the tremendous support from small and large donors, the program expanded in 2019 to award two $5,000 scholarships, in 2020 to award three $5,000 scholarships, and in 2021 to award four $5,000 scholarships.
+As a result of the tremendous support from small and large donors, the program expanded in 2019 to award two $5,000 scholarships, in 2020 to award three $5,000 scholarships, and in 2021 and 2022 to award four $5,000 scholarships.

 Dillon Cooke, 2021 Winner,